-The MACC was established pursuant the MACC Act 2009.
-The function of the MACC is to detect and investigate offences committed, suspected offences, suspected attempts to commit any offence or suspected conspiracies to commit any offence under the MACC Act.
+The Malaysian Anti-Corruption Commission (MACC) was established pursuant to the MACC Act 2009.
+Its function is to detect and investigate offences committed, suspected offences, suspected attempts to commit any offence or suspected conspiracies to commit any offence under the MACC Act.